ruinb0wman/wsync/README.md

 ### 2.sync/watch

-`wsync sync` will just sync files once
+`wsync sync` will sync all files once

 `wsync watch` will watch for changes and sync automatically